 10 Tips for "Plague Inc."

 It's simple, you need to infect everyone if you're going to kill everyone.
 It is almost always the right play to spend all your early DNA points to increase your Armageddon plague's infectiousness.
 It depends a bit on your strategy, and on the game mode, but you've ideally already gotten the majority of people, and nations infected before any serious effort starts to cure your plague.
+Remember this mottto: spread, then make dead.

-There's three ways to lose at Plague Inc. You can have your plague be cured by the world's scientists before you've killed everyone, your plague can kill too quickly and burn itself out even in countries you've managed to infect, or your plague can fail to even reach some countries (see tip two) resulting in condition one or two.
+There's three ways to lose at Plague Inc. You can have your plague be cured by the world's scientists before you've killed everyone, your plague can kill too quickly and burn itself out (even in countries you've managed to infect), or your plague can fail to even reach some countries (see tip two) resulting in condition one or two.
 The easiest way to avoid all three pitfalls is to really focus on transmission upgrades for quite a while in the early game.

-2) Hold Out for the Holdouts
+2. Hold out for the holdouts.

 Some nations are notoriously hard to infect (cough, Greenlandbastards, cough), because they have limited access and specific climates.
 Islands often only have boat contact with other countries, practically making it a requirement to get at least level one of the water transmission upgrade early on in every game.
 Madagascar, and the aforementioned Greenland are the worst offenders, because they also have very hot and very cold climates respectively, making it tougher on some plagues.
 Morocco can also stymie efforts, since it just has road access.
 If your plague gets too scary too fast, the Moroccans will just close their borders, kill all their livestock, and pigeons and try to wait the disease out.